 - The ilioinguinal nerve – performs sensory and motor function for the skin of the upper medial thigh (groin) and the scrotum or labia majora

 - The iliohypogastric nerve – performs sensory and motor function for the abdominal muscles and the skin of the lower abdominal wall

 The names of these nerves come from the Latin word ilium, which means groin.
-They intermingle with the subcostal nerve (T12), as well as the nerves that originate in the L2-L4 levels.
-The nerve structure at the T12-L4 level is called the lumbar plexus.
+They intermingle with the subcostal nerve (T12), as well as the nerves that originate in the L2 to L4 levels.
+The nerve structure at the T12 to L4 level is called the lumbar plexus.

-If this happens to you, consider the gentle, endoscopic alternatives available at Laser Spine Institute (LSI).
-Rather than disruptive traditional open back surgery, LSI offers a variety of minimally invasive procedures to help you rediscover a life without pain – and without hospitalization or a lengthy recuperation.
-Contact LSI to learn more or for a free review of your MRI or CT scan.
+If this happens to you, consider the alternatives available at Laser Spine Institute.
+Rather than disruptive traditional open back surgery, Laser Spine Institute offers a variety of minimally invasive outpatient procedures to help you find relief from back pain.
+Contact Laser Spine Institute to learn more or for a free review of your MRI or CT scan.